jhanink/javascript-things/README.md

 ## `js concepts`

-* *Exemplar Prototypes*
-   * Used for flexible cloning as a means of "concatenative inheritance" instead of rigid class libraries
 * *Functional Programming*
    * Pure functions - idempotent, free of side effects, avoids shared/mutable data
    * First class functions - first class citizens and can be passed around